← Back to Library

 Annual Fortune (Liu Nian)

 Each calendar year carries its own stem-branch pair from the sexagenary cycle.
-When this Annual Pillar interacts with the natal chart and the current Luck Pillar, forming harmonies, clashes, or combinations, it activates or suppresses specific elements and Ten God relationships, producing the year's fortune pattern.
+When this Annual Pillar interacts with the natal chart and the current Luck Pillar, readers compare harmonies, clashes, and combinations to identify the year's main symbolic themes.

 MONTH DETERMINATION: SOLAR TERMS